redprivate/dndlexikon/lexikon.md

 - **Components:** V
 - **Duration:** Instantaneous
 ___
 A creature of your choice that you can see within range regains hit points equal to 1d4 + your spellcasting ability modifier.
-This spell has no effect on undead or constructs.***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.
+This spell has no effect on undead or constructs.
+<br><br>**At Higher Levels:** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.

 ### Hellish Rebuke
 *1st-level evocation*